deadlyedge/file-store-next/README.md

  - mongodb
  - nextjs
+ - typescript
  - clerk

-sharp should be installed and the version must NOT be 0.33! `npm install sharp@0.32.6`
+sharp should be installed and the version must NOT be 0.33!
+ `npm install sharp@0.32.6`

 use both API routes and server actions for practise.